top of page

 ABOUT

-As someone who has spent a good deal of time in the outdoors, I think of my work as a psychotherapist as being observant of natural processes and as having experience in traveling through wild places.
-As a musician, I think of my work as a psychotherapist being that of a bass player where my role is to listen deeply, attend to both the rhythm and the harmony in supporting the melody.
+As someone who has spent a good deal of time in the outdoors, I think of my work as a psychotherapist as being observant of natural processes in finding, following and forging paths through our wild places.
+As someone who has spent a good deal of time playing and writing music, I think of my work as a psychotherapist as listening deeply to the melodies, harmonies and rhythms that make up the sound of our inner lives.

 Education: